|Assoc Prof A S Madhukumar||Modulation and multiple access schemes for future broadband systems

 |Asst Prof Abdulkadir C. Yucel||(i) Fast frequency and time domain electromagnetic simulators with applications to the VLSI/microwave/terahertz circuits, biomedical, photonics, wireless channel characterization, and analysis of highly inhomogeneous media.

-(ii) Applications of machine learning, deep learning, and uncertainty quantification techniques to the electromagnetics
+(ii) Applications of machine learning, deep learning, and uncertainty quantification techniques to the electromagnetics and radar

 |Assoc Prof Alexei Sourin||Shape modeling, shared virtual environments, haptic interaction, new user interfaces, 3D web visualization, virtual surgery, scientific visualization, music visualization.